How Did Noah Build the Ark?

 The monument’s larger outer blocks, called the Sarsen stones, were likely quarried some 20 to 30 miles (32 to 48 kilometers) away.”

-The Bible tells us in Genesis 4, which was a long time before Noah, that “Cain was then building a city” – not a house, nor were they living in tents or huts, but a city, something solid and extensive.
+The Bible tells us in Genesis 4, a long time before Noah, that “Cain was then building a city” – not a house, nor were they living in tents or huts, but a solid and extensive city.

 But at a similar time after Cain, the Bible tells us that: